 Alfalfa (Medicago sativa L.) is a flowering perennial herb.
 It typically has small purple flowers.
 It has a deep root system able to reach at least 6 feet down into the soil to access water during drought conditions.
 Because it is so tolerant, is probably how it became a popular crop able to be grown in so many places around the globe.

-Vitamins in 1 cup of alfalfa sprouts provides you:(1)
+Vitamins in 1 cup of alfalfa sprouts provide you:(1)